What Is A Due-On-Sale Clause?

 Are There Exceptions To The Due-On-Sale Clause Law?

-Despite the prevalence of due-on-sale clauses, there are certain legal exceptions that negate lenders’ right to demand the full payment of the mortgage.
+Despite the prevalence of due-on-sale clauses, certain legal exceptions negate lenders’ rights to demand the full payment of the mortgage.
 These exemptions include:

 - Divorce or legal separation: If the borrower files for divorce or legal separation, the property may be transferred to the spouse or child of the marriage without invoking the due-on-sale clause.
 However, the new owner must occupy the property for this to be the case.

-- Inheritance: If the borrower dies and a relative inherits then occupies the home, the relative cannot be forced to pay off the remaining mortgage balance on demand.
+- Inheritance: If the borrower dies and a relative inherits and occupies the home, the relative can’t be forced to pay off the remaining mortgage balance on demand.
 However, if the heir chooses not to occupy the home, the transferred title can trigger the due-on-sale clause.
-This exception is applicable to any circumstances in which the borrower transfers the property to a child or spouse.
+This exception applies when the borrower transfers the property to a child or spouse.

-- Joint tenancy: if the borrower entered a joint tenancy agreement when purchasing the house, a lender can’t enforce the due-on-sale clause in the event that the borrower dies.
+- Joint tenancy: If the borrower entered a joint tenancy agreement when purchasing the house, a lender can’t enforce the due-on-sale clause if the borrower dies.
 Instead, the surviving joint tenant automatically assumes the entire mortgage and can pay it off as initially planned.

 What If I Live In A Deed Of Trust State?

-In certain states like California, North Carolina, Georgia, Virginia and Texas, a deed of trust may be used in lieu of a mortgage.
+In certain states – like California, North Carolina, Georgia, Virginia and Texas – a deed of trust may be used in place of a mortgage.
 While deeds of trust are similar to mortgage agreements, they differ in two crucial ways.

-- Foreclosure process: If the borrower is unable to repay the loan and ultimately defaults, the foreclosure process is also different.
-While lenders must go through a judicial foreclosure process in the case of a mortgage, this is not the case for deeds of trust.
-For a deed of trust state, the lender can execute a non-judicial foreclosure, which means that they don’t need to go through the lengthy legal process and instead are authorized to sell the property as soon as the borrower defaults.
+- Foreclosure process: If the borrower can’t repay the loan and ultimately defaults, the foreclosure process is also different.
+While lenders must go through a judicial foreclosure process for a mortgage, this doesn’t apply to deeds of trust.
+For a deed of trust state, the lender can execute a non-judicial foreclosure, which means they don’t need to go through the lengthy legal process and are authorized to sell the property as soon as the borrower defaults.

 Due-On-Sale Clause FAQs